nokshes/nokshes/idea.md

 raw ideas:
-    1.subscriber will able to send message to the bot.
-      *users will get replies
-    2.bot will adapt to new questions or response.
     *admin system
         bot will abide by the admin(cr) by text. users will able to subscribe if admin approves.